Italics

 • light, modulated stroke

-• humanist axis
+• humanist axis (slanted axis)

 Using Italics.
 Italic typefaces were originally used separate from the roman face.
-In fact, Aldus wedded the italic face with small roman capitals in his Virgil of 1501 as noted below.
+In fact, Aldus wedded the italic face with small roman capitals in his Virgil of 1501 as noted.
 The custom of combining italic and roman in the same line “using italic to emphasize individual words and mark classes of information, developed late in the sixteenth century and flowered in the seventeenth.
 Baroque typographers liked the extra activity this mixing of fonts gave to the page, and the convention proved so useful that no subsequent change of taste has ever driven it entirely away.
 Modulation between roman and italic is now a basic and routine typographical technique, much the same as modulation in music between major and minor keys.”
 (Bringhurst)

 Many so-called italics are not true italics but rather sloped romans, as is the case in the sample Helvetica.
 As Bringhurst points out, sloped romans as italics have wider lettering than their roman counterparts.
 Baroque and Neoclassical italics serve as secondary faces only.
 Sloped romans are even more subsidiary faces.
 It should be pointed out that a sloped roman is not a true italic at all, just a roman with a slope.
 The English Neoclassical face Baskerville has a rationalist axis (straight up and down).
 Helvetica has seen a number of recent revisions.
 Times Roman is an historical pastiche drawn by Victor Lardent for Stanley Morison in London in 1931.
 Bringhurst notes that “The roman has a humanist axis but Mannerist proportions, Baroque weight, and a sharp, Neoclassical finish.
 The italic has a rationalist axis, but in other respects it matches point for point the eclecticism of the roman."
 (Bringhurst, 93)